yiisoft/validator/docs/guide/client-side-validation.md

 ## Structure of exported options

-Here are some specifics about the rules structure:
+Here are some specifics of the rules structure:

 - The indexing of rules by attribute names is maintained.
 - The first rule element is always a rule name with an integer index of `0`.